mzwicker/CMSC740-geometry-processing/README.md

 > [What is Docker?](https://docs.docker.com/engine/docker-overview/)

-Skip this session if you already have a Docker host.
+Skip this section if you already have a Docker host.

 1. Instructions and requirements: [https://docs.docker.com/install/](https://docs.docker.com/install/)
 2. Hint: you don't need a Docker Hub account.
 Everything still works.